katsusan/MIT6.824/l01/design_doc.md

 When worker[x] crashes, reduce task[x, x+T,...] need redo, which means
 the worker who accomplishes its reduce task can pick the crashed one.

+*That is*, before every worker exits, it should check if there are remaining work left.